Can we save the Northern white rhino?

 When it comes to rescuing a species or sub-species from extinction, prevention is better than cure.

 Sadly, Northern white rhinos are now functionally extinct.
 Even if much-hyped innovations like rhino IVF are perfected in the future, it will likely come too late to save this sub-species.
-With only three, inter-related individuals remaining, all of which are too old to mate or have reproductive problems preventing them from conceiving naturally, the death of the last Northern white rhino is only a matter of time.
+With only two, inter-related individuals remaining, all of which are too old to mate or have reproductive problems preventing them from conceiving naturally, the death of the last Northern white rhino is only a matter of time.

 With small chance of healthy new calves, and limited place in their historic range to go, Save the Rhino believes that the best outcome will be to put our efforts and funding – including research into IVF - into saving the species which do still have a chance.